MariaCTocora/Transcriptomics-Amazonian-plant-ant/README.md

 Data analyses for Tocora et al (in preparation)
 ================
 Maria Tocora
-Sept, 2023

-## Data analyses for Tocora et al (in preparation): Transcriptomic analysis of cooperative behavior in a mutualistic ant-plant interaction
+## Data analyses for Tocora et al (in preparation):  In sickness and in health: viral infections correlate with mutualist quality in an Amazonian plant-ant Allomerus octoarticulatus

 ### Abstract:
-Ant-plant symbioses are a classic example of mutualism in which ant ‘bodyguards’ defend myrmecophytic plants against enemies in exchange for nest sites and often food.
-Although the ecology of these interactions has been well studied, how this mutualism is molecularly regulated has been largely overlooked.
-Here, we investigated the molecular basis of bodyguard behavior in the ant species Allomerus octoarticulatus, which aggressively defends its host myrmecophyte, Cordia nodosa, against herbivores.
-Field observations in the Peruvian Amazon show variation among colonies in their symbiotic effectiveness.
-RNA-seq data unravel inter-colony variation in plant protection and mutualist quality is linked to gene and isoform expression.
-Transcriptomic analysis suggests signatures of task specialization between brood care (nurse) and bodyguard workers providing evidence of labor-dependent molecular expression.
-As well, our results suggest a condition-specific molecular landscape underlying this interaction as less cooperative partners also differ in immune-related genetic expression from ants actively engaging in cooperation.
-Finally, we find potential viral infections may explain some of the variations in ants’ willingness to reciprocate the mutualistic interaction.
-Altogether, our study provides insights into the molecular basis of defense mutualisms, enabling the identification of mechanisms driving cooperative investment.
+Ant-plant symbioses are classic examples of mutualism in which ant ‘bodyguards’ defend myrmecophytic plants against enemies in exchange for nest sites and often food.
+We used RNA-Seq to profile the transcriptomes of Allomerus octoarticulatus ant workers, which aggressively defend the Amazonian plant Cordia nodosa against herbivores, but to varying degrees.
+Field behavioral assays with herbivores in the Peruvian Amazon showed striking variation among colonies in the relative zeal with which A. octoarticulatus workers defend their host plant.
+Highly effective and ineffective bodyguards differed in their gene expression profiles, which revealed viral infections significantly associated with ant bodyguarding behavior.
+Transcripts from eight new positive-sense single-stranded RNA viruses were differentially expressed between colonies with high- or low-quality bodyguards.
+Colonies of ‘good’ and ‘bad’ bodyguards were infected by distinct viruses, including viruses clustering phylogenetically with viruses known to cause aggression or reduced locomotion, respectively, in bees.
+Gene expression, including of immunity-related genes, also differed between broodcare workers and bodyguard ants, suggesting bodyguarding is a distinct worker task.
+Ant colony health and viral infections may influence ant cooperation with plants in ant-plant mutualisms.

 ### Description of pipeline, relevant folders in parentheses:
  1. De novo transcriptome assembly (./De_novo_assembly/):